-This course will be offered as an extension online course in Spring 2013.
-This course description has been approved by the instructor for that offering.
-Use for general information only after Spring 2013.
+This course will be offered as an extension online course in Spring 2015.
+This course description has not yet been approved by the instructor for that offering.
+Use for general information only until approved.

 GLS 592: Elasticity of Truth